georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 > ~~~
 > {: .language-r}
 >
-> What aspects of the "Good" code help you understand the script?
+> Compare the "Good" and "Bad" examples.
+What aspects of the "Good"
+> code help you understand the script?
 >
 > > ## Solution
 > >